 Indian Summer Festival

-The Indian Summer Festival’s Opening Party is a major culinary event on the first day of the festival.
-In 2018 it took place on Thursday, July 5, and featured celebrity chef Vikram Vij.
+In years when the event doesn’t get cancelled, the Indian Summer Festival’s Opening Party is a major culinary event on the first day of the festival.
+In 2019 it took place on Thursday, July 4, and featured celebrity chef Vikram Vij.

-The Opening Party is held at the Roundhouse Community Centre at 181 Roundhouse Mews in Yaletown.
+The Opening Party is usually held at the Roundhouse Community Centre at 181 Roundhouse Mews in Yaletown.
+Last year it ran from 7:00 pm until 11:00 pm.
 Tickets cost around $125 and they usually sell out well in advance.

 Pause in the Park